craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 - *Scavangers* are too inexperienced to survive here.
 May as well scam 'em first.
 - *Militants* can be trouble, but we always need them gone.
 - Other *Mercenaries* are good.
 We can all go home if we work together.
-- *Extramis* are fine, they don't mess with us, so we don't mess with them.
+- *Extramis* are fine.
+They don't mess with us, so we don't mess with them.
 - *Troopers* have a weird sense of honor.
 Sell you a gun only to hunt you with it's sister.

 ##### Extramis
 Extramis is a loose collective of ex-soldiers and experienced seekers that claim to be members of [[Arthur's Knights]] with the common drive to liberate Minyostalma into the hands of the Arthurian people.
-While the validity of their claim to [[The Kingdom of Prosper]] is subject to question, their effectiveness within the Old is not.
+While the validity of their claim is subject to question, their effectiveness within the Old is not.

 Extramis tend to group together in buddy-groups (2-4) or teams (4-6), when we can.
 Typically, our groups are named after the Heroes of Unification (Eg. *Buster's 3rd*).